PraFFL: A Preference-Aware Scheme in Fair Federated Learning: ALGORITHMIC ANALYSIS

-After we determine the existence of Pareto optimality of the personalized model, we then analyze the condition when the personalized model is Pareto optimal.
-We have the following theorem:
+Lemma \ref{exist} shows that PraFFL has Pareto optimal solutions for any client's preference $\bm{\lambda}$.
+After we determine the existence of Pareto optimality of the model, we then analyze the condition when a model is Pareto optimal.

-\begin{theorem}[\textbf{Pareto Optimality}] Given a preference vector $\bm{\lambda} \in \mathbb{R}_{\geq 0}^{2}$, the personalized model is weakly Pareto optimal if it minimizes problem (\ref{atleast}).
-The personalized model ${\bm{\beta}^{*}_{k}}(\bm{\lambda})$ is Pareto optimal if and only if the optimal solution of problem (\ref{atleast}) is unique. \end{theorem}
+\begin{lemma}[Pareto Optimality] Given a preference vector $\bm{\lambda} \in \mathbb{R}_{\geq 0}^{2}$, a model is weakly Pareto optimal if it minimizes problem (\ref{bii}).
+The model is Pareto optimal if and only if the optimal solution of problem (\ref{bii}) is unique. \end{lemma}